Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Related Work

-$\circ$\,\textit{Segment Anything Model - SAM.} Foundation models (such as BERT~\citep{devlin2019bert}, RoBERTa~\citep{liu2019roberta} and GPT-4~\citep{2023arXiv230308774O}) enable powerful generalization for tasks and data distributions beyond those seen during training. \citet{kirillov2023segment} focused on building a foundation model for image segmentation.
+$\circ$\,\textit{Segment Anything Model (SAM).} Foundation models (such as BERT~\citep{devlin2019bert}, RoBERTa~\citep{liu2019roberta}, and GPT-4~\citep{2023arXiv230308774O}) enable powerful generalization for tasks and data distributions beyond those seen during training. \citet{kirillov2023segment} focused on building a foundation model for image segmentation.
 The promptable segmentation task is to return a valid segmentation mask given any segmentation prompt, such as a set of foreground and background points or a rough bounding box specifying what to segment in an image.
 The Segment Anything Model (SAM) can adapt to diverse segmentation tasks.
 Importantly for a foundation model, the authors collected the Segment Anything Dataset, SA-1B, which consists of 11 million diverse, high-resolution, licensed, and privacy protecting images and 1.1 billion high-quality segmentation masks.
 The dataset was collected through model-in-the-loop dataset annotation, leveraging weaker versions of SAM to annotate more training data for later stronger versions.
+The trained SAM model can segment unfamiliar objects and images without requiring any training or annotations and can be used for different tasks, as long as a prompt is available.
+Additionally, it was designed to be able to naturally handle ambiguity, such as a prompt meaning smaller (e.g. shirt) or bigger (e.g. person) scene entities.
+Therefore, its output predicts multiple masks for a single prompt, resulting in segments that intersect each other.
+SAM cannot be applied directly for usual semantic segmentation tasks, though, because it does not produce semantic information.

-Although the model has some limitations, such as to miss fine structures, to segment small disconnected components, etc., the trained SAM model can segment unfamiliar objects and images without requiring any training or annotations and can be used for different tasks, as long as a prompt is available.
-SAM cannot be applied directly for usual semantic segmentation tasks, though, because it has no knowledge of the target classes.
-The produced segments can also intersect each other, making additional processing necessary to obtain only one label per pixel.
+\Citet{kim2024garfield} proposed a method for utilizing SAM for hierarchical decomposition of scenes.
+A very similar contrastive loss structure is used to ensure parts that are grouped by SAM end up with similar features.
+Notably, the authors introduce a multi-scale architecture to extend the range of the built grouping hierarchy.
+The method is applied to 3D neural radiance fields, focusing on high-fidelity offline decomposition of pre-recorded 3D scenes.
+In contrast, our method is applied as regularization during training of a task network, which is later capable of real-time operation on novel scenes, and, through synthetic supervision, produces semantics.